Reconstructing Gamma Ray Burst Energy Relations with Observational H(z) data in Neural Network Framework: Introduction

 Bayesian formulations of neural networks, originally developed by Bishop et al. \citep{bishop2006prml,bishop2013brml}, provides a principled framework for propagating uncertainty from model parameters to predicted observable \citep{Gelman2013,ghahramani2015probabilistic}.
 The Bayesian evidence naturally encodes Occam’s razor by penalising overly flexible or excessively complex models and reduces the model bias \cite{Neal1996}.
 Further, BNN employs Bayesian Inference to find the optimum parameters for the datasets by learning the distribution of the network parameters instead of point values.
 Thus providing both the prediction and the related uncertainty estimation.\\

-In this work, we calibrate GRBs using OHD by employing Artificial Neural Network, building on the approaches adopted in previous studies \cite{Wang2019,Huang2025h,Shah2024}.
-Bootstrap sampling is then introduced to improve the calibration of uncertainties while training.
-As our second approach to quantify model uncertainty, we employ a Bayesian Neural Network (BNN).
-We adopt the simplest model capable of reproducing the observed Hubble parameter data, consistent with our Artificial neural network (ANN) reconstruction strategy.
-Following the reconstruction, we calibrated the GRBs using both ANN and BNN.
-The results obtained were used to estimate Amati Relation parameters using Markov Chain Monte Carlo.
-We then compare the calibration methods for their efficiency and utility in GRB calibration.\\
+In this work, we calibrate GRBs using OHD by employing Artificial Neural Networks, building on the approaches adopted in previous studies \cite{Wang2019,Huang2025h,Shah2024}.
+Bootstrap sampling is introduced to improve the estimation of uncertainties in the predicted values.
+As a complementary approach to quantify model uncertainty, we also employ a Bayesian Neural Network (BNN).
+Unlike standard ANN implementations, BNNs treat the network parameters probabilistically and naturally propagate uncertainties through the posterior distribution.
+The simultaneous application of ANN and BNN frameworks, therefore, provides an additional consistency test for the reconstructed Hubble parameter and allows us to assess the robustness of the resulting GRB calibration against the choice of machine-learning methodology.
+We construct the most suitable ANN model that are capable of reproducing the observed Hubble parameter data using grid-search using RISK function.
+For BNN model, we utilise Widely Applicable Information Criterion (WAIC) as criterion for BNN which provides principled balance between predictive accuracy and model complexity.
+Following the reconstruction, we calibrate the GRBs using both ANN and BNN predictions.
+The resulting calibrations are then used to estimate the Amati relation parameters through Markov Chain Monte Carlo analysis, allowing a comparison of the efficiency and reliability of the two machine-learning approaches in GRB calibration.\\

 This paper is structured as follows.
 We first calibrate GRBs using OHD with an Artificial Neural Network, following methodologies established in earlier studies as described in Section~\ref{subsec:ann}.
 In Section~\ref{subsec:bnn}, we present an alternative calibration based on a Bayesian Neural Network framework.
 Finally, in Section~\ref{subsec:amati}, the calibrated GRB sample is used to constrain the Amati relation.
 Results obtained from different calibration methods and datasets are shared in Section \ref{sec:results}.
 We end the paper with conclusion and discussion in Section \ref{conclusion}.